cogentcore/lab/goal/README.md

 ### scp to copy files easily

-The builtin `scp` function allows easy copying of files across hosts, using the persistent connections established with `cossh` instead of creating new connections as in the standard scp command.
+The builtin `scp` function allows easy copying of files across hosts, using the persistent connections established with `gossh` instead of creating new connections as in the standard scp command.

 `scp` is _always_ run from the local host, with the remote host filename specified as `@name:remotefile`